johannesblhansen/learning/notes/kafka/Theory/Consumers.md

 ### Consumer Groups

 Consumer within the same application (for scaling) can be set up in a consumer group.
-This is a grouping of consumers that divides an topics partition.
+This is a grouping of consumers that divides a topics partition.
 Each consumer within the group reads from exclusive partitions:

 ![](Pasted%20image%2020240624222540.png)

-If additional consumers are added, so there amore consumer than partitions of the topic, the consumers become inactive (in standby):
+If additional consumers are added, so there more consumers than partitions of the topic, the consumers become inactive (in standby):

 ![](Pasted%20image%2020240624222701.png)